wlittler/HTMLIntroductory/README.md

 ***

 ### Book
 Although you are not required to purchase a book for this class, we strongly recommend you do.
-THe HTML/CSS book is a great reference book for learning the basics.
+The HTML/CSS book is a great reference book for learning the basics.

 [http://htmlandcssbook.com/](http://htmlandcssbook.com/)